pauldardis/milestone3/README.md

 This allows a user to delete a recipe, it initially displays a modal with a waring and it asks the user to confirm that they want to delete the recipe, the user also has an option to cancel the request and return to the recipe.

-For the purposes of this project I have displayed the following text in the modal _“Hi this is a test website which is being graded please do not maliciously delete any recipie”_ This is because there is no user authentication requirement needed for this project, user authentication is part of the full stack project (this approach has been validated and agreed with by Code Institute)
+For the purposes of this project I have displayed the following text in the modal _“Hi this is a test website which is being graded please do not maliciously delete any recipe”_ This is because there is no user authentication requirement needed for this project, user authentication is part of the full stack project (this approach has been validated and agreed with by Code Institute)

 ### Recipe Comment